St. Philip Neri's Church (Bronx): St. Philip Neri's Elementary School

 The principal is appointed by the pastor, after consultation with the Board of Advisors, working through the Archdiocesan screening process for all principals.

 The school has a long association with the Ursuline Sisters who, with Msgr.
 Daniel F.X.
 Burke, under the leadership of Mother Jerome Oliver, OSU, began the school on the Feast of the Nativity of Our Lady, September 8, 1913.
-Our school motto and crest come from the Ursulines, as well as the traditional emphasis on service to the Church and the world.
+The school's motto and crest come from the Ursulines, as well as the traditional emphasis on service to the Church and the world.